x00Pavel/NetEntityAutomation/Docs/how-to-use.md

-# HOWTO Use NetEntityAutomation Library
+# How To Use NetEntityAutomation Library

 NetEntityAutomation library provides a set of ready-to-use automation scenarios.
 It is designed to be used with [NetDaemon](https://netdaemon.xyz/) framework.